17 Simple Tips to Improve Garment Quality

 - Compare actual fabric width and length against reported figures (by supplier) and required length and width.

-- Return fabrics to supplier that doesn’t meet agreed-upon quality standards.
+- Return fabrics to the supplier that doesn’t meet agreed-upon quality standards.

 - Follow 100 per cent inspection of value-added processes, such as panel printing, machine embroidery, hand embroidery etc.